Move SQL Statements to Production in Confluent Cloud for Apache Flink

 One critical aspect to consider when moving your Flink SQL statements to production is the handling of idleness in data streams.
 If no events arrive within a certain time (timeout duration) on a Kafka partition, that partition is marked as idle and does not contribute to the watermark calculation until a new event comes in.
 This situation creates a problem: if some partitions continue to receive events while others are idle, the overall watermark computation, which is based on the minimum across all parallel watermarks, may be inaccurately held back.

-Confluent Cloud for Apache Flink dynamically adjusts the consideration of idle partitions in watermark calculations with Confluent’s Progressive Idleness feature.
-The idle-time detection starts small at 15 seconds but grows linearly with the age of the statement up to a maximum of 5 minutes.
-Progressive Idleness can cause wrong watermarks if a partition is marked as idle too quickly, and this can cause the system to move ahead too quickly, impacting data processing.
+To reduce the impact of idle partitions, Confluent Cloud for Apache Flink forwards the latest event time from each partition before marking it as idle, and then excludes idle partitions from the watermark calculation.
+Confluent Cloud for Apache Flink dynamically adjusts when partitions are marked idle with Confluent’s progressive idleness feature.
+The idle-time detection starts at 10 seconds but grows linearly with the age of the statement up to a maximum of 5 minutes.
+Progressive idleness can cause wrong watermarks if a partition is marked as idle too quickly, and this can cause the system to move ahead too quickly, impacting data processing.
+At least one partition must continue to receive new data for watermarks to keep advancing.

 When you move your Flink SQL statement into production, make sure that you have validated how you want to handle idleness.
 You can configure or disable this behavior by using the sql.tables.scan.idle-timeout option.